AdaCore/training_material/courses/ada_essentials/060_record_types/06-variant_records.rst

   * Discriminant has a value (1) which is in range, so no run-time error

-  * :ada:`Valid` is 1, so it enters the :ada:`when others` block on line 7.
+  * :ada:`Valid` is 1, so it enters the :ada:`when others` block on line 7
-    The block only contains component :ada:`Number`.
+    The block only contains component :ada:`Number`

 ------
 Quiz